trOnk12/rijksmusem/documentation/README.md

 There are three types of detectors as follows: ShakeDetector, VoiceDetector and InAppNotification

 ## Shake enabled interactive ads.
-These ads, as the name suggests, detect the **shake** of the of phone and execute the selected action.
+These ads, as the name suggests, detect the **shake** of the of phone or wear and execute the selected action.

 ## Voice enabled interactive ads
 The speech detector uses the microphone to record the voice of the user and then sends this information to Google to be analyzed and transformed into words.
 These words are then matched against the list of keywords that need to be detected.
 If a match happends then the interactivity action is triggered.
 AdsWizz SDK relies on the native Android Speech Recognizer for voice detection.
-The only permissions nedeed for this feature to work is ```android.permission.RECORD_AUDIO``` and ```"android.permission.INTERNET"```.
+The only permissions needed for this feature to work are ```android.permission.RECORD_AUDIO``` and ```"android.permission.INTERNET"```.

 ## InApp Notification interactive ads
 In-App Notification refers to a pop-up alert style UI component which is configured through the interactivity JSON received from a VAST response in an <AdParameters> tag.

 A basic configuration will make the In-App Notification banner to look like in the picture below:

 <img src="img/inAppNotif.png" width="1000" />

+Pressing a button will trigger the action associated with it.

 ## Handling interactive ad events